mcritz/MagiCache/README.md

     - MagiCache only relies on Foundation, so it’s really versatile
 - [x] It should prevent other instances of the cache from modifying its tracked data, or recalculate the used size if other cache instances modify the data on disk
     - MagiCache avoids lots of internal bookkeeping and does most cache calculations on the fly.
 The files in the cache are the source of truth.

+### PropertyWrapper

+I authored `@Cached`: a Swift propertyWrapper for fun to allow developers to easily add cache-backed properties.

+This initializes an empty, but MagiCache-backed property:
+`@Cached<String>(key: "greeting") var hello`

+ This format initializes a MagiCache-backed property with an initial value `@Cached<Int>(key: "meaningOfLife", value: 42) var meaningOfLife`

+ A powerful use case would be to just cache bytes themselves wrapped in `Data` `@Cached<Data>(key: "myPrecious") var theOneRing`

 ### Feature Ideas